TalashNetCom/MiniKuma/README.md

  - [ ] Large server name supports
  - [ ] Order "the down servers" to top of page
  - [ ] very compact view for small screens like mobile phones
+ - [ ] very compact view as extention

 ## Installation